Skip to content

 Core concepts:

-• MCP Server: A third-party tool server that declares its available tools and executes tool calls
+• MCP Server — a third-party process declaring its available tools and executing calls

-• Tool Discovery: The client sends a tools/list request to retrieve all tools and their parameter schemas from the server
+• Tool Discovery — the client sends tools/list to retrieve every tool and its parameter schema

-• Tool Invocation: When an Agent decides to call a tool during reasoning, the client forwards the request to the corresponding MCP server for execution
+• Tool Invocation — when the agent decides to call a tool, the client forwards the request to the right MCP server

-Through MCP, MateClaw can dynamically integrate new tool capabilities without modifying code or restarting the service.
+New tool capabilities become available to agents without modifying code or restarting the service.

 stdio (Standard I/O)

-Communicates through the stdin/stdout pipes of a subprocess.
-MateClaw spawns a local child process as the MCP server and exchanges JSON-RPC messages via standard I/O.
+MateClaw spawns a local child process and exchanges JSON-RPC messages via stdin/stdout.

 MateClaw ── stdin ──► MCP Server subprocess